 Establish pre-sleep rituals such as taking a warm bath or reading to help tell your body it is time to sleep.

 Practice relaxation techniques like deep breathing to help clear your mind.
 Do not take your worries to bed with you.

 Find a preferred sleep position and get into it.

 Avoid looking at the clock when waking up in the middle of the night.
 Looking at the clock can cause anxiety.

-If you try the tips listed above and are still having sleep problems, students may contact the Student Health Services at (309) 438-2778 to make an appointment with a sleep disorder specialist.
+If you try the tips listed above and are still having sleep problems, you may want to consider contacting your healthcare provider.